lukeswitz/AntiHunter/README.md

 - Logs to `/antihunter.log` with timestamp, type (WiFi/BLE), MAC, RSSI, and GPS (if valid).
 - Status and file list shown in Diagnostics.

-**Mesh Network Integration (Meshtastic-compatible):**
+## **Mesh Network Integration:**

-Antihunter seamlessly integrates with Meshtastic-compatible mesh networks.
-When enabled, it can broadcast alerts for detected targets (from either List Scan or Tracker mode) directly over your meshtastic radio.
+Antihunter seamlessly integrates with Meshtastic-compatible mesh networks via UART serial connection.
+When enabled, it broadcasts alerts and receives remote commands through your mesh radio network, extending operational range far beyond traditional WiFi/Bluetooth limits.

-This feature extends Antihunter's reach, allowing remote teams or distant nodes to receive immediate notifications about target activity, making it a critical asset for coordinated detection efforts over long ranges.
-Alerts are sent at a configurable interval (default: 10 seconds).
+- **Target Alerts**: Automatically broadcasts detected targets from List Scan or Tracker modes over the mesh network
+- **Remote Control**: Receive and execute commands from any mesh-connected node
+- **Node Identification**: Each Antihunter device can be assigned a unique Node ID (up to 16 characters) for targeted control
+- **Configurable Intervals**: Alert broadcasts respect a 10-second default interval to prevent mesh flooding
+- **GPS Integration**: Location data included in alerts when GPS fix is available
+- **Multi-node Coordination**: Control multiple devices simultaneously using @ALL broadcasts

 ## How to Get Started